JayendraGothi/ProjectEuler/ReadMe.txt

-This repository Contains all the small programs i(Jayendra) created
+This repository solved problems of ProjectEuler.